wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will display Google Analytics data and statistics inside your WordPress Blog.
+Google Analytics Dashboard for WP will display Google Analytics data and statistics inside your WordPress Blog.

 == Description ==
 Using a widget, Google Analytics Dashboard displays detailed info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.